AVSimulation/SCANeR-Quick-Starts/Pages/HT_Open_a_scenario/HT_Open_a_scenario.md

 :arrow_left: [Navigate in the user interface](../HT_Navigate/HT_Navigate.md)

-# How to?
-Open a scenario
+# How to Open a scenario

 You are looking for a pre-build scenario for your test case or to learn more about SCANeR features?